Background

 Both the bad object and the idealized object are fantasy based.

-The not real, the divorce from reality, the imperial reality testing.
+They're not real, they're divorced from reality, they're impaired in reality testing.

 They're the outcomes of splitting.